Facebook is appearing before the Senate Banking Committee to discuss Libra with congress on July 16 and 17.

 According to the Wall Street Journal the New York Attorney General’s office is accusing Tether’s parent company of raiding reserves to cover up $850 million that went missing.

-Maker (MKR) is a token that gives voting rights to the borrowing system that is used to generate the decentralized stable coin Dai.
+Maker (MKR) is a token that gives voting rights to the borrowing and lending system used to generate the decentralized stable coin Dai.

 There have been a lot of rumors that Facebook is developing a cryptocurrency for WhatsApp (one of the world’s most popular messaging services globally).